IdentitySquare/time_pricing/README.md

 *Important:* Be sure to clear your externally saved cache if you add, remove or change plans.

-## Known Issues
+## ⚠️ Known Issues

 If you have smaller duration plans and are looking for pricing for a large duration, you might encounter `stack level too deep` error.
 Consider limiting the duration you query a pricing for.

+## 🤓 Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/identitysquare/time_pricing.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development
+### Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/identitysquare/time_pricing.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License
+### License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct
+### Code of Conduct

 Everyone interacting in the TimePricing project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/time_pricing/blob/master/CODE_OF_CONDUCT.md).

-## Contributors
+### Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START -->
 <!-- prettier-ignore-start -->